-In areas like Brisbane, the Sunshine Coast and the Gold Coast, thousands of people enjoy sunbaths each year.
+In areas like Brisbane, the Sunshine Coast and the Gold Coast, thousands of people enjoy our outdoor lifestyle, and are exposed to a lot of UV radiation each year.
 Considering Australia has the highest rate of skin cancer in the world and one in two Australians will develop skin cancer each year, you should be sun smart and undertake routine skin checks regularly.

 It is strongly recommended that you examine your own skin every two to three months to get into a routine along with your yearly skin check by your GP, skin cancer specialist or Dermatologist.
 Examination is recommended monthly if you have a known history of skin cancer.